Test TLS connection to Docker Hub

 sudo journalctl -u docker -f### Proxy Protocol Considerations

 A common mistake is using https:// for the HTTPS_PROXY value.
-Most corporate proxies expect HTTP connections even when proxying HTTPS traffic:
+Most corporate proxies expect a plain HTTP connection from the client even when proxying HTTPS traffic:

 # Wrong (often causes TLS handshake issues):